 Whipped white chocolate ganache

-- Heat half the double cream and the white chocolate, in a microwave-safe bowl, on medium power for 30-second increments, stirring between each set.
+- Melt the chocolate and heat the cream.
+Heat half the double cream and the white chocolate, in a microwave-safe bowl, on medium power for 30-second increments, stirring between each set.
 Do this until all the white chocolate has melted.
-Cool till room temperature, cover and refrigerate over-night.
+Cool till room temperature, cover and refrigerate for 4 hours minimum or overnight.
 Note: White chocolate doesn’t harden in the fridge, remaining soft.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.